 There is a small AAFES PX and shoppette, a small grocery store, a dive shop, bike shop, and a few souvenir and gift stores that sell jewelry, clothing items and home goods.

 If you are classified as unaccompanied personnel you have several choices.
 The cafeteria is open during mealtime hours. – The food court is also available and contains a Subway, Burger King, Anthony’s Pizza and a shaved ice vendor.
-There is also a coffee shop that sells specialty coffees and baked goods.
+There is also a coffee shop that sells specialty coffees, pizza and baked goods.
 If you are classified as accompanied personnel you will have a kitchen in your quarters and a Surfway is available for purchasing food to prepare.

 Most everyone gets around by bicycle, and one can be rented for a minimal fee when you arrive.
 There is shuttle bus service around the base that runs specific hours and includes the airport.

 Personnel with approved dependents (depending on position and availability) will be authorized family housing.
 Unaccompanied personnel will be provided a Bachelors Quarters (BQ) room.
 The BQ room generally has a sleeping/living area, personal bathroom with a shower, and a small kitchenette area with compact refrigerator.
 Microwave ovens can be purchased at the AAFES.
 Housing and utilities are U.S. Government (USG) provided.

 Civilian contractors are allowed to live on post.
 There is an approval process through the garrison command, and a background check.
 Most of our employees in this location are commuters.
 Barstow is approximately 40 miles away and Victorville/Apple Valley/Hesperia is approximately 60 miles away.